SavvyPlus/wiki4/aws-infrastructure/loaders.md

 ## MarketData Dispatcher
 Github link: https://github.com/SavvyPlus/downloader2handler-cf/tree/dex_cfn_empower2savvyplus
 The stack of MarketData Downloader is deployed on the Empower AWS account.
 The dispatcher automatically copies the data from **marketdata-downloader-prod** to proper s3 bucket in Empower account.
-It reads the mapping form a dynamodb table **table-test-downloader-handler-empower**
+It reads the mapping form a dynamodb table **table-test-downloader-handler-empower** in Empower AWS Account

 ## Savvyloader